 How Clean is the Air in Your Home?

 Did you know that the Environmental Protection Agency estimates indoor air quality in your home or workplace can be two to five times more polluted than the air outdoors?
 Even more scary is that indoor air quality can be attributed to 50% of illness globally each year.
 Indoor air pollution is in the top five environmental risks according to the EPA.
 Considering Americans spend 22 hours per day indoors this should be alarming to everyone.
-That being said, the most effective ways to increase indoor air quality are source control, ventilation improvements, and air cleaners to pull out the pollutants.

-Fast Facts From the EPA About Indoor Air Quality:
+Fast Facts from the EPA About Indoor Air Quality:

 - The average American breathes 3,400 gallons of air each day